 The Anatomy of the Shoulder | Shoulder Pain in Pacific, MO

-- The scapulothoracic (ST) “joint” is not a true anatomical joint as it does not have typical joint characteristics.
-It attaches and allows movement between the shoulder blade and the part of rib cage at the back of our bodies.
+- The scapulothoracic (ST) “joint” is not a true anatomical joint as it does not have does not have union by fibrous, cartilaginous or synovial tissues.
+It is made up of the shoulder blade and its articulation with the ribcage.

 - the biceps tendon and rotator cuff tendons which allow muscles to power the bones

 - the brachial plexus nerves that send motor messages from the brain to muscles and sensory information (like pain) from the joints back to the brain

 - the arteries that supply nutritious blood to the muscles, ligaments, and tendons